JonathanVegasP/flutter_router/README.md

       fullscreenDialog: false,
       //Define a custom transition duration.
 Native transitions won't be affected (Default 250 milliseconds)
       transitionDuration: const Duration(milliseconds: 300),
-      //Define a custom transition (Default right to left with fade in)
+      //Define a custom transition.
+A custom transition only works if useNativeTransitions is false or the platform is Web (Default right to left with fade in)
       transitionsBuilder: (
         BuildContext context,
         Animation<double> animation,